"Setting the Standards for the IT Industry"

 PC DOS version 1.00

-- MDA, CGA, EGA, or PGA video cards
+- Support for MDA, CGA, EGA, and PGA graphics

 » Here is the full review of the BM AT 5170